Rajikshank/Invoice_Similarity_FInder/Readme.md

 3. It compares the uploaded invoice with existing invoices in the database.
 4. The most similar invoice and the similarity score are displayed.

-This README provides a comprehensive overview of the project, setup instructions, code snippets, and usage examples.
-Make sure to customize the GitHub repository URL and other specific details as needed.